Caladenia maritima: Taxonomy and naming

-Caladenia maritima was first described in 1999 by David Jones from a specimen collected near Anglesea and the description was published in The Orchadian.
+Caladenia maritima was first described in 1999 by David Jones from a specimen collected near Anglesea, and his description was published in The Orchadian.
 The specific epithet (maritima) is a Latin word meaning "of the sea".

 Distribution and habitat

 Coastal fingers occurs near Anglesea in a single population, growing in woodland with a heathy understorey.

 Conservation

-Caladenia maritima is not classified under the Victorian Government Flora and Fauna Guarantee Act 1988 or under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 but has been listed as "endangered" in Victoria according to the Advisory List of Rare or Threatened Vascular Plants in Victoria – 2004.
+Caladenia maritima is not classified under the Victorian Government Flora and Fauna Guarantee Act 1988 or under the Australian Government Environment Protection and Biodiversity Conservation Act 1999, but has been listed as "endangered" in Victoria according to the Advisory List of Rare or Threatened Vascular Plants in Victoria – 2004.